abarrows/resume/complete.md

 ## Work Experience

-### Andrews McMeel Universal • Kansas City, MO • 03/2010 - 04/2024
+### Manager of Software Engineering | August 2019 - April 2024

-#### Software Engineering Manager • 08/2019 - 04/2024
+#### Andrews McMeel Universal | Kansas City, MO

 - Grew and managed a team from the ground up to **11 engineers** embedded within 3 product teams.
 Hands-on experience and advanced expertise in Ruby on Rails, Python, React.js/Next.js/.NET Core/Node.js CMS, C#, Kubernetes, and cloud providers Azure and AWS.
 - Led software engineering and architecture across 40 high-performing websites, increasing total users to **8.6 million** monthly users; built with React, Next.js on Docker/Kubernetes in Azure.
 - Increased monthly user impressions to **4.5 million** through delivery architecture innovation still in operation.
 Built in Ruby on Rails, GO webservices, and PostgreSQL, the service quickly attracted contracts from **150+ sites**, to include US top 40 ranked sites like Yahoo & NY Times.
-- Championed AI integration, institutionalizing an **AI committee** and usage guidelines company-wide by showcasing enterprise models such as CoPilot, Gemini Pro, and ChatGPT; helped leadership understand the potential risks and capabilities on the business objectives and creators.
+- **Championed company-wide AI adoption** by showcasing enterprise models like GitHub CoPilot, Gemini Pro, and ChatGPT to technical leadership, aiding in the formation of corporate AI integration guidelines.
 - Established an acclaimed front-end developer experience that **reduced non-coding activities from 65 minutes to less than 5 minutes** per ticket and without engineers having to leave VS Code; built with AI, Github Actions, Docker, and continuous feedback.
 - Vanguard for fast-paced professional growth among software engineers; achieving **6 job promotions in 5 years** as a hands-on manager, more than all other engineering teams combined.
 - Evangelized growth-minded, skills-based culture for engineering teams and across the company within 2 years by establishing a “progression bands” system that streamlined career growth and advanced skills for technical roles.